asentner/php-utility/README.md

 # php-utility
-A collection of utility scripts to cleanup PHP files
+A collection of utility scripts to cleanup PHP files.